Uninett/Argus/docs/reference/react-frontend.rst

 The classic frontend is a single page application (SPA) written in REACT.
 See the `Github repo of Argus-frontend <https://github.com/uninett/Argus-frontend>`_

-It depends on `redis <https://redis.io/>`_, needs its own specific settings and has a handful of API endpoints that are not needed if running headless.
+It depends on `redis <https://redis.io/>`_, some additional 3rd party django apps, needs its own specific settings and has a handful of API endpoints that are not needed if running headless.

 Dependencies
 ============